X-Press Pearl: Fire

 X-Press Pearl carried 1,486 containers, with contents including 25 tons of nitric acid (which can be used in the manufacture of fertilisers and explosives), other chemicals, cosmetics and low-density polyethylene (LDPE) pellets, when it departed the port of Hazira on 15 May 2021, arriving off Colombo on 19 May.
 By 11 May the crew had discovered that a container loaded at Jebel Ali was leaking nitric acid, and had requested both Hamad and Hazira ports to allow it to be offloaded, but permission was not granted.
 According to X-Press Feeders, the requests were denied as "there were no specialist facilities or expertise immediately available to deal with the leaking acid", and the vessel proceeded on its planned journey to Colombo.

 The ship reached Colombo on the night of 19 May and was anchored in the outer harbor awaiting a berth.
-The ship did not declare an emergency for the cargo acid leak.
+According to the Harbour Master the ship did not initially declare an emergency for the cargo acid leak.
 On 20 May the ship's agents requested a re-working of the container.
 Harbour Master Nirmal de Silva said as a maritime hub, Colombo had the expertise to help.
 The vessel then issued its first report of a fire, which the crew had put out using its on-board system.

+Requests for urgent berthing

+The final investigation report by the Singapore Transport Safety Investigation Bureau (TSIB) found that the master of X-Press Pearl made multiple requests for urgent berthing at the Port of Colombo after the leak was discovered onboard.
+These requests were not approved, and the vessel remained at anchorage while the situation deteriorated.
+The report concluded that the lack of timely approval for berthing limited firefighting and emergency response options, as operations at anchorage were more constrained than they would have been alongside a berth.
+The TSIB noted that earlier access to port facilities might have improved firefighting effectiveness and emergency management, potentially mitigating the escalation of the fire.